Skip advert

 Driving in Spain: insurance and breakdown cover

-Most UK insurance companies allow for 90 days of cover in EU countries – but the majority will only provide third party cover.
+Most UK insurance companies allow for 90 days of cover in EU countries – but the majority will only provide it on a third party basis.
 Confirm the type of insurance cover you will have in Spain before you leave.

 Unlike insurance, breakdown cover is not a mandatory requirement in Spain.
-It is nevertheless a welcome addition to any long journey.
+It is nevertheless a welcome addition to any long journey and adds some peace of mind should the worst happen.
 The bigger breakdown providers will do Europe wide coverage, but this is often an add-on to the basic policy.
 Check with your provider the type of cover you have, and if necessary you can purchase single trip cover online.

 Driving in Spain: top tips